Debt solutions

 - One affordable monthly payment

-- Creditors cannot take legal action against you
+- Creditors bound by the IVA cannot take legal action against you

 - Remaining unsecured debt written off at the end

-- You would not normally have to sell your home
+- Unlike bankruptcy, you would not normally have to sell your home

 Things to consider

-- If your IVA fails, you could face bankruptcy
+- If your IVA fails, you could still owe your debts and may face bankruptcy

-- A formal commitment, usually five to six years
+- It is a formal commitment, usually lasting five to six years

 Frequently asked questions